hualamood/DronePilot/README.md

 Autonomous Pilot software that runs on companion computers.

-A modification of a flight stack written by alduxvm with the send-commands.py file added
+A modification of a flight stack written by alduxvm with the send-commands.py and send-arguments.py file added

 Oiginal code:
 https://github.com/alduxvm/DronePilot